-- C. Emission penalties assessed by this policy will be limited to \$2,500 per day per exceeded regulation per source. - D. Penalty Adjustments - 1.
-The quarterly sum of emission and data availability penalties for a CEMS of less than \$400 will be forgiven. - 2.
-Upon receiving adequate documentation from a source owner, the Regional Environmental Protection Manager for Air Quality may make penalty adjustments in accordance with the following: - a.
+C. Penalty Adjustments

+- 1. The Regional Air Quality Program Manager may forgive a total facility penalty of \$500 or less. - 2.
+Upon receiving adequate documentation from a source owner, the Regional Air Quality Program Manager may make penalty adjustments in accordance with the following: - a.
 Both emission and data availability penalties may be reduced in a multiple unit situation with one CEMS when one or more units are shut down.
-The penalty factor will be based upon the rated capacity of units operating at the time of the violation. - b.
+The source factor will be based upon the rated capacity of the units operating at the time of the violation. - b.
 Data availability penalty adjustments may be made under the following circumstances: - i.
 If a source owner demonstrates compliance with applicable opacity emission standards by alternate means.
-The amount of the reduction depends on the degree of confidence with which compliance can be demonstrated. - ii.
+The amount of the reduction depends on the degree of confidence with which compliance can be demonstrated.

+- ii.
 If the source owner demonstrates that the penalty was due to events or circumstances beyond the control of the source owner.
 The amount of the reduction depends on the extent to which the situation was uncontrollable. - iii.
 If the source owner demonstrates that extraordinary measures were taken to minimize the outage and/or to prevent a recurrence of a similarly caused outage.